BdR76/CSVLint/docs/readme.md

 Generates a [Python](https://www.python.org/) script to read the csv data file as a dataframe.
-It contains the required scripting for the appropriate datatypes, and it is meant as just a starting point for further script development.
+It contains the required scripting for the appropriate datatypes, and it is meant as a starting point for further script development.

 ### R-script ###

 Generates an [R-script](https://www.r-project.org/) to read the csv data file as a dataframe.
-It contains the required scripting for the appropriate datatypes, and it is meant as a starting point for further processing in [R-Studio](https://www.rstudio.com/products/rstudio/).
+It contains the required scripting for the appropriate datatypes, and it is meant as a starting point for further script development in [R-Studio](https://www.rstudio.com/products/rstudio/).

 Note that the generated scripts don't handle all possible data errors,